MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 The exposure state for a security initiative is reflected in the initiative score.

 - **Initiatives with metrics**: For initiatives with metrics, the score is calculated based on the value and weight of metrics within the initiative.
-- **Initiatives without metrics**: For threat initiatives that don't have metrics, the initiative score is based on secure score.
-As the secure score rises, the initiative score rises.
+- **Initiatives without metrics**: For threat initiatives that don't have metrics, the initiative score is calculated in the same way that [Microsoft Secure Score is calculated](../defender-xdr/microsoft-secure-score.md#how-it-works).

 For initiatives with metrics: